Cat4848/personal-library/README.md

 Features:

-1. Interactive Search Bar – performs the search as you type and the search results are updated on every key stroke.
+1. Interactive Search Bar – performs the search as you type and the search results are updated on every keystroke.

 2. Books Filter Bar - filters the book in a useful way by:
    • books read;